pcraig3/taxgpt/md/about.md

 ## About

-TaxGPT is an experimental AI chatbot advisor to help Canadians better understand their options for free tax filing.
+TaxGPT is an AI chatbot advisor who help Canadians find free tax-filing options.
 TaxGPT is under active development, so the question flow or the specific wording may change between releases.

 **TaxGPT is not sponsored by any company, it’s a 100% free service with no affiliations.**

 TaxGPT is also _not_ a Government of Canada service.
-You can [chat with Charlie the Chatbot](https://www.canada.ca/en/services/taxes/income-tax/personal-income-tax.html) on the Canada Revenue Agency’s website, but he doesn’t know your basic personal amount for 2022, and he’s not very good with emojis.
+You can [chat with Charlie the Chatbot](https://www.canada.ca/en/services/taxes/income-tax/personal-income-tax.html) on the Canada Revenue Agency’s website (bottom right), but he doesn’t know your [basic personal amount](https://www.canada.ca/en/revenue-agency/programs/about-canada-revenue-agency-cra/federal-government-budgets/basic-personal-amount.html) for 2022 and he’s not very good with emojis.

 The source code for [TaxGPT.ca is on GitHub](https://github.com/pcraig3/tax-gpt), and I used [Typebot](https://typebot.io/) for the chatbot interaction, which I found to be excellent.